jabbott7335/ce-pe-bootcamp/docs/ocp-on-vmware/install-data-foundation.md

 6. Click **Create StorageSystem**.

-7. In the Backing storage page, leave the values at their default and click **Next**.
+7. In the Backing storage page, Check *Use Ceph RBD as the default StorageClass* and leave the remaining values at their default and click **Next**.

 8. Set the Requested capacity to 0.5 TiB, notice that the infrastructure nodes have been preselected, and click **Next**.